 The description of the MSA Retirement Savings Plan ("Plan") provided below is for general information purposes only.
 More complete information is included in the applicable Plan document.
-All dollar amounts are in thousands.

-The Plan is a defined contribution plan maintained by MSA Worldwide, LLC ("MSA" or the "Company") for eligible U.S. employees ("Participants").
+The Plan is a defined contribution plan maintained by Mine Safety Appliances Company ("MSA" or the "Company") for eligible U.S. employees ("Participants").
 The Plan provides for automatic enrollment of new Participants at a Participant contribution rate of 3% of the Participant's pre-tax earnings.
 Participants may elect to not contribute or change their contribution rate during a 45-day election period.
 Participants may elect to contribute from 1% to 25% of their pre-tax earnings (highly compensated Participants are limited to 8%).
 The Plan allows for matching contributions equal to 100% of the first 1% and 50% of the next 6% of a Participant's eligible pay.
 Company matching contributions may not exceed 4% of a Participant's eligible pay.
 Participants who have attained age 50 before the end of the plan year are eligible to make catch-up contributions.
-Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans (rollovers).
-The Plan permits deferral of federal income taxes on Participants' contributions, as provided for under Section 401(k) of the Internal Revenue Code ("IRC"), and the Plan permits after-tax contributions.
+Participants may also contribute amounts representing distributions from other qualified defined contribution plans (rollovers).
+The Plan permits deferral of federal income taxes on Participants' contributions, as provided for under Section 401(k) of the Internal Revenue Code ("IRC"), and the Plan permits after-tax contributions for the remainder of the Plan year after the employee has reached the deferral limit.